-This policy establishes IT security requirements for faculty, students, staff, and other individuals who use computing or communications Systems during the course of their work at Yale University.
-This includes Systems use on-campus as well as from remote locations, such as home, hotels and other off-campus locations.
+This policy establishes IT security requirements for faculty, students, staff, trainees, and other individuals who use computing or communications Systems during their work at Yale University.
+This includes Systems used on-campus as well as from remote locations, such as home, hotels and other off-campus locations.

 The mandatory IT security requirements for faculty, students, staff, trainees, and others in Yale’s HIPAA Covered Components are described in HIPAA Security Policy 5100.
 This Policy 1610 and related procedures do not apply to these individuals.
 Instead, all faculty, students, staff, trainees, and others in Yale’s HIPAA Covered Components must refer to HIPAA Security Policy 5100 for more information.

 This policy defines University standards for managing computing and communications Systems and access to Yale University’s data network and electronic data resources.
 All Confidential Information including electronically stored information must be protected in a manor commensurate with its sensitivity, value and criticality; this includes protecting computing and communications Systems containing that data accordingly.
 Safeguards regarding confidentiality and privacy of Yale information apply equally at on-campus locations and at any remote location.
 Procedures associated with this policy establish currently appropriate required and best practices for managing computing and communications Systems and network access.

 The University may, at any time, change any or all of the conditions under which any individual is granted computing or communications Systems or data network access privileges and may terminate such privileges at any time.

 Reason for the Policy